lvillatoroq/cisco_comission/README.md

 Instructions

+Installing the packages

 1. Verify that python version installed is Python 2.7
-2. Clone repository
+2. Clone repository: git clone https://github.com/lvillatoroq/cisco_comission.git
-3. Create virtual enviroment
+3. Create virtual enviroment: virtualenv cisco_comission
-4. Install dependencies
+4. Install dependencies: pip install -r requirements.txt

+Running the Script

-5. Modify the input/T-All.txt file with the IP address of the switches to be scanned.
+1. Modify the input/T-All.txt file with the IP address of the switches to be scanned.
-6. Modify the input/config.txt file with the username and password of the switches to be scanned.
+2. Modify the input/config.txt file with the username and password of the switches to be scanned.

-7. Run the command python cisco_collect.py
+3. Run the command python cisco_collect.py